Recording Reasoning Traces

 )

-This creates a Pydantic AI agent with all 19 memory tools registered.
-When the agent runs, it can call any of these tools to store and retrieve memory as part of its reasoning process.
+This creates a Pydantic AI agent with the 3 memory tools registered.
+When the agent runs, it can call search_memory, save_preference, and recall_preferences to interact with the memory graph.

 python